dg1223/GangaGSOC2024/PROJECT.md

 ### <ins>Complete the Challenge Task</ins>

-With the LLM selected and a working prompt crafted, I created two Python scripts, `InterfaceGanga.py` and `run_InterfaceGanga.py`, to programmatically generate output from the LLM and a test file `test_GangaLLM.py` that executes a unit test to examine if the proposed code by the LLM tries to execute the job in Ganga.
+With the LLM selected and a working prompt crafted, I created two Python scripts, `InterfaceGanga.py` and `run_InterfaceGanga.py`, to programmatically generate output from the LLM.
+I also created a test file `test_GangaLLM.py` that executes a unit test to examine if the proposed code by the LLM tries to execute the job in Ganga.

 - `InterfaceGanga.py`